davidsamu/seal/doc/SOPs/Data file naming conventions.md

-# Naming convention for recorded files
+# Naming convention for recorded data files

 Recordings and generated data files should follow the following naming template: